 Hand luggage (cabin luggage) included free of charge at low cost companies

 The civil aviation industry is evolving and transforming.
-2-3 years ago, I knew of two types of airlines: low-cost (LLC) and full-service (traditional / traditional).
-The low-cost ones had very low rates, but without other services included.
+2-3 years ago, we knew of two types of airlines: low-cost (LLC - Low-cost carrier) and full-service (classic / traditional airlines).
+The low-cost ones charged very low rates, but without other services included.

 From our point of view, low cost companies do not always have the best rates, but they certainly have fewer services included in the ticket price.
 Whatever else you want, you have to pay.

 Full-service companies had higher prices, but included in the ticket price a package of services: catering (drinks and food), luggage (1 cabin and 1 hold), free airport check-in, etc.

 NOTE: Through 2011 I flew with KLM to Amsterdam and I can say that I had the best service on board.
 On the morning flight I had a breakfast menu (egg, bacon, cheese, jam, etc.) and on the night flight we had a hot meal.
 Now the situation is changed.
 The menu has diminished greatly and the rule of cabin baggage (hand luggage) has changed.

 But the economic crisis of the last 5 years, the very high price of fuel and a number of other economic factors have led to major changes among the airlines.
 Some went bankrupt, others survived through changes in the operational plan (they changed the fleet, they adjusted the route network, they changed the package of services for passengers, they restructured etc).

 At present, it is difficult to know exactly which services are included in the price of a low-cost or full-service ticket.
 Low cost companies go to a hybrid area by adding new tariff packages and with different services included in the ticket price.
 We can see the evolution of Blue Air or Ryanair.